 - Definition of “done” is not clear – sprint after sprint, the development team delivers an increment of product functionality.
 Every team member has to understand when the work is “done”, e.g. the code is good and works within a project, possible to check if something works, etc. If “done” is unclear or poorly defined the team will not know whether the work is complete on the product Increment.

 - No sprint goal defined – a clearly defined goal facilitates making decisions because team members can refer to it.
-If there is no well defined goal, the selected product backlog items give coherent function that can be indicated as the sprint goal.
+If there is no well-defined goal, the selected product backlog items give a coherent function that can be indicated as the sprint goal.
 The most important thing is that the team works together with the same aim in mind.